Creating a personal spirituality...

-In The Catholic Myth, author Andrew Greeley writes that many may disagree with and disregard their Church's teachings; and still see it as their heritage, that no one, not even a pope, gets to take away from them. ...
+In The Catholic Myth, Andrew Greeley says we can disagree with and disregard a Church's teachings; and still see that religion and culture as our heritage, that no one, not even a pope, gets to take away ...

-Like family in a way...
-We may not agree, or get along, with a family member; and we will still consider them family--and very likely defend them against any outsider trying to disparage them.
-It's all part of that origins mix of influencers into who we are.
+Like family ...
+We may not agree, or get along, with a family member; and still, we will consider them family--and are very likely to defend them against any outsider trying to disparage them.

-Growing up Catholic brings a born independent streak in us, of thinking for oneself, to make personal spiritual, life decisions--especially in areas that affect our own bodies, especially as women; and in matters of moral justice and fairness--the right thing to do and freedom--are instinctive.
+Growing up Catholic comes with an independent streak, thinking for oneself, owning our right to make personal spiritual, life decisions--especially in areas that affect our own bodies, especially as women; and in matters of moral justice and fairness--the right thing to do and freedom--are instinctive.

-Greeley also notes our incredible Catholic Imagination: Heaven, hell, purgatory, limbo; angels and saints, archangels, principalities and powers, Mother Mary, the Magdalene, and mystics; the Mass and sacraments and the smell of incense.
+Greeley also noted our incredible, colorful Catholic Imagination: Heaven, hell, purgatory, limbo; angels and saints, archangels, principalities and powers, Mother Mary, the Magdalene, and mystics; the Mass and sacraments and the smell of incense.

-We memorized and absorbed a Catholic culture that stayed with us and shaped us.
+We memorized and absorbed a Catholic culture that stayed with us and shapes us.
 It's a reference point we share in the world, regardless of where we are or who we are now.

-These are interwoven, nuanced, parts of us: both our independent, intelligent minds with opinions, and a Catholic culture of spiritual imagination and experiences.
+Interwoven, nuanced, parts of us: our independent, intelligent minds and opinions, and a spiritual imagination and experiences to go with it.

 We go to Mass, sing songs, stand and kneel with everyone else, respond automatically, not paying much attention...and then something gets our attention, things that don't feel right to us, to say or do or believe.